ToolVS

 Which is cheaper, Monday.com or Wrike?

 Both start around $8-10/user/month for paid plans.
-Wrike offers a free plan for up to 5 users, while Monday.com free plan is limited to 2 seats.
+Wrike offers a free plan for up to 5 users, while Monday.com's free plan is limited to 2 seats.
 For larger teams, Wrike tends to be slightly more expensive at higher tiers but includes more features.

 Can Monday.com handle enterprise projects?